-"No, my beautiful sister, I am trying to lure them away from the city because we have no hope of defeating these invaders."
+"No, my beautiful sister, I am trying to draw them away from the city.
+These invaders we cannot beat."

-Usaca was too stunned.
+Usaca was stunned.
 She hugged her brother fiercely and let him leave without another word, for she truly could think of nothing to say.
-Days passed and rumors floated back to the city that the zipa's troops had engaged in battle and the Muisca price was high.
+Days passed and rumors floated back to the city.
+The zipa's troops had engaged in battle and the Muisca price was high.
 Hundreds of warriors had been killed, their own weapons barely making a dent in the armor of the foreign enemy.

 Then, at dawn one day, Tisquesusa and his remaining troops returned to the city.
-The tired and bloodstained zipa ordered his citizens to evacuate Bacatá and the citizens fled to the settlements of the Bogotá savanna, where Tisquesusa's children hid Usaca-for her future son would be the next zipa.
+The tired and bloodstained zipa ordered his citizens to evacuate Bacatá.
+The citizens fled to the settlements of the Bogotá savanna, where Tisquesusa's children hid Usaca-for her future son would be the next zipa.

-Tisquesusa and his troops fled north to draw away the invaders hiding in the northern hills, but they were unfortunately too soon discovered.
+Tisquesusa and his troops fled north to draw away the invaders.
+They hid in the hills in the north, but were soon discovered.
 They came in the dead of night, these harbingers of thunder and lightning.
 They loved to kill and they loved gold, that was all that was known about them.
-Tisquesusa, always battleready and dressed in his golden armor, heard an unusual rustling in the night and slipped out of a secret door in the back of his hut.
-But the moon glinted off his golden breastplate and he was easily detected by a sharp-eyed foot soldier of the enemy.
+Tisquesusa, always battle-ready and dressed in his golden armor, heard the unusual rustling in the night and slipped out of a secret door in the back of his hut.
+But the moon glinted off his golden breastplate and he was discovered.
 He felt a sharp pain in his side as he was stabbed by an invader's long sword.
-Luckily (was it luck?), the solider didn't recognize that the man he'd stabbed was the zipa-the soldier was only interested in the Muisca's golden breastplate, which he pulled off of Tisquesusa while he lay panting in agony on the ground.
-Bleeding heavily, Tisquesusa rallied himself to get up off the ground and somehow hobbled off in escape to the hills, and that was the last time anyone saw him alive.
+Luckily (was it luck?), the solider didn't recognize the zipa and was only interested in his golden breastplate, which he pulled off of Tisquesusa while he lay panting on the ground.
+Bleeding heavily from his wound, Tisquesusa rallied himself and somehow got up off the ground.
+He hobbled off in escape to the hills, and that was the last time anyone saw him alive.

 Days later, the conquistadors arrived outside the Bogotá savanna village and prepared to attack.
 Brave Usaca, future mother of the future zipa stepped out to face the enemy.
-Now a grown woman of tremendous beauty and strength, Usaca approached the foreign hoard alone with her head held high.
-Unsure of what to do, his soldiers stood at attention, their weapons drawn and pointed at the Muisca woman.
-Juan María Cortés, leader of the conquistadors, was so captivated by this native beauty that he threw down his weapons and ordered his legions to do the same.
-Cortés walked past his first line of soldiers to greet Usaca and immediately fell in love with her-or so the story goes.
+Usaca, now a grown woman of tremendous beauty and strength, approached the foreign hoard alone with her head held high.
+Unsure of what to do, his soldiers stood at attention, their weapons aimed at the Muisca woman.
+Juan María Cortés, leader of the conquistadors, was so entranced by this native beauty that he threw down his weapons and ordered his legions to do the same.
+Cortés walked past his first line of soldiers to greet Usaca and immediately fell in love with her.